 Day 8: Moab – Dinosaur National Monument – Vernal

 Suggested stop: Dinosaur National Monument.
-The visitor centre with a very impressive dinosaur hall is well worth a visit, but make sure to also explore the area by car.
+The visitor center with a very impressive dinosaur quarry is well worth a visit, but make sure to also explore the area by car.
 The scenery is just beautiful and you can find some ancient rock art as well.
-You can get a small map at the visitor centre.
+You can get a small map at the visitor center.